 Prior to joining the firm in the late 1990s, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
 There, he gained unique insights into the judiciary and appellate practice that he brings to his clients’ appeals.

-Steve has an active appellate practice and has represented numerous clients before courts across the country, including the Supreme Court of Ohio, the US Court of Appeals for the Second and Sixth Circuits, and the US Supreme Court.
-In addition to guest lecturing on effective appellate advocacy, Steve is a regular contributor to the Sixth Circuit Appellate Blog, a firm sponsored blog that fosters discussion on news about and opinions issued by the US Court of Appeals for the Sixth Circuit, with an emphasis on cases pertaining to business interests.
-Steve’s blog posts can be followed at www.sixthcircuitappellateblog.com.
+Steve has an active appellate practice and successfully has represented numerous clients before courts across the country, including the Supreme Court of Ohio, the US Court of Appeals for the Second and Sixth Circuits, and the US Supreme Court.
+In addition to guest lecturing on effective appellate advocacy, Steve has regularly contributed to the Sixth Circuit Appellate Blog, a firm sponsored blog that offers insights on trending appellate matters.
+Steve also has appeared on radio and TV programs to discuss recent high-profile appellate cases and issues, including appearances on LXBN TV of the LexBlog Network.